Forget the Messi transfer talk for now: Guardiola's new contract is massive for Man City | Goal.com

-Forget the Messi transfer talk for now: Guardiola's new contract is massive for Man City
+Forget the Messi transfer talk for now: Pep's new contract is massive for Man City

 Pep Guardiola has put an end to all uncertainty over Manchester City's future with a quick stroke of his pen.